 The organizational chart is divided into different departments with each employee reporting directly to a supervisor.
 This is most commonly used by large organizations and government units.

-What is the importance of organizational charts to a small business?
+What is the purpose of organizational charts for a small business?

 An organizational chart improves communication across teams

 When a small business starts growing, people’s new job titles can become confusing.

 When merging with larger organizations with several teams and departments, in this example, it becomes crucial that the structure is tracked.